-politico-economic background the of development in India has been determined by the nature our mixed economic system.
-The objectives of this system with respect to growth, sectoral priorities, distribution have influenced the of IFS.
-Some of the marked functioning and development characteristics of Indian economy during the past 50 years are continuous inflation, increasing internal (fiscal) and external deficits, industrialisation, urbanisation and significant transformation.
+The politico-economic background of the financial development in India has been determined by the nature our mixed economic system.
+The objectives of this system with respect to growth, sectoral priorities, distribution have influenced the functioning and development of IFS.
+Some of the marked characteristics of Indian economy during the past 50 years are continuous inflation, increasing internal (fiscal) and external deficits, industrialisation, urbanisation and significant structural transformation.
 Functioning within this context, all sectors of the economy, including the financial markets, have undergone significant changes.
 Further, there has been a close interaction between the financial and economic systems.